Skip to main content

 required

-The HTTPS URL Yativo will POST events to.
+The HTTPS or HTTP URL Yativo will POST events to.

 array